Carey Mulligan

 Carey Hannah Mulligan (born 28 May 1985) is an English actress.
-She has received various accolades, including a British Academy Film Award, in addition to nominations for two Academy Awards, three Golden Globe Awards, and a Tony Award.
+She has received various accolades, including a British Academy Film Award, in addition to nominations for three Academy Awards, four Golden Globe Awards, and a Tony Award.
+She was appointed Commander of the Order of the British Empire (CBE) in 2025 for services to drama.

 Mulligan made her professional acting debut on stage in Kevin Elyot's play Forty Winks (2004) at the Royal Court Theatre.
-She made her film debut with a supporting role in Joe Wright's romantic drama Pride & Prejudice (2005), followed by diverse roles in television, including the drama series Bleak House (2005), the television film Northanger Abbey (2007), and a guest appearance in Doctor Who, where she played Sally Sparrow.
-She made her Broadway debut in the revival of Anton Chekhov's The Seagull (2008), which earned her a Drama Desk Award nomination.
+She made her film debut with a supporting role in Joe Wright's romantic drama Pride & Prejudice (2005), followed by diverse roles in television, including the drama series Bleak House (2005), and the television film Northanger Abbey (2007).
+She made her Broadway debut playing Nina in the revival of Anton Chekhov's The Seagull (2008).
+Mulligan's breakthrough role came as a 1960s schoolgirl in the coming-of-age film An Education (2009), for which she won the BAFTA Award for Best Actress and received a nomination for the Academy Award for Best Actress.

-Mulligan's breakthrough role came as a 1960s schoolgirl in the coming-of-age film An Education (2009), for which she won the BAFTA Award for Best Actress in a Leading Role, and received a nomination for the Academy Award for Best Actress.
-She gained further acclaim for her performances in Never Let Me Go (2010), Drive (2011), Shame (2011), The Great Gatsby (2013), Inside Llewyn Davis (2013), Far from the Madding Crowd (2015), Suffragette (2015), Mudbound (2017), Wildlife (2018), and She Said (2022).
-For her performance in the Broadway revival of David Hare's Skylight (2015), she was nominated for the Tony Award for Best Actress in a Play, and for her portrayal of a vigilante in the black comedy Promising Young Woman (2020), Mulligan received her second Academy Award nomination.
+Her career progressed with roles in Never Let Me Go (2010), Drive (2011), Shame (2011), Inside Llewyn Davis (2013), Far from the Madding Crowd (2015), Suffragette (2015), Mudbound (2017), Wildlife (2018), and She Said (2022), and she had her highest-grossing release in the period drama The Great Gatsby (2013).
+She returned to Broadway starring as a woman confronting her past in the revival of David Hare's Skylight (2015), she was nominated for the Tony Award for Best Actress in a Play.
+She received further Academy Award nominations for her portrayals of a vigilante in the black comedy Promising Young Woman (2020) and Felicia Montealegre in the biopic Maestro (2023).

 Mulligan has been an ambassador for the Alzheimer's Society since 2012, and an ambassador for War Child since 2014.
-She has been married to singer-songwriter Marcus Mumford since 2012.
-They have two children.
+She has been married since 2012 to singer-songwriter Marcus Mumford, with whom she has three children.

-Early life and education
+Early life and background

 Carey Hannah Mulligan was born on 28 May 1985 in London, to Nano (née Booth) and Stephen Mulligan.
 Her father, a hotel manager, is of Irish descent and is originally from Liverpool.
 Her mother, a university lecturer, is from Llandeilo, Wales.
 Her parents met while they were both working in a hotel in their twenties.
-In My Grandparents' War (2019), she explored her maternal grandfather Denzil Booth's role as naval radar artillery officer on HMS Indefatigable at the Battle of Okinawa and then sailing into Tokyo Bay at the end of World War II.

-When Mulligan was three, her father's hotel manager work took the family to Germany.
+In the television series My Grandparents' War (2019), Mulligan explored her maternal grandfather Denzil Booth's role as naval radar artillery officer on HMS Indefatigable at the Battle of Okinawa and then sailing into Tokyo Bay at the end of World War II.
+When Mulligan was three, her father's work as a hotel manager took the family to West Germany.
 While living there, she and her brother attended the International School of Düsseldorf.
 When she was eight, she and her family moved back to the UK.
 As a teenager, she was educated at Woldingham School, an independent school in Surrey.